Comparing online fax services: finding the best eFax alternative

 • Delivery confirmation.
 You need proof the fax arrived.
 Email confirmation with a status page is the minimum.

 • HIPAA compliance.
-If you're sending medical records, prescriptions, or patient info, the service needs to support HIPAA-compliant fax transmission.
+If you're sending medical records, prescriptions, or patient info, the service needs to support healthcare fax transmission.

 • No overage surprises. eFax's $0.10/page overage adds up fast.
 A 10-page fax that pushes you over your plan limit costs $1 extra on top of your subscription.

-Skip the $18.99/month subscription.
+Skip the monthly subscription.
 Send your fax from any browser in under two minutes with FaxDrop.

 Try FaxDrop Free